WURFL InFuze for C: User Guide

 // Iterate through all virtual capabilities

-hdevicecaps = wurfl_device_get_virtual_capability_enumerator(hdevice);
+hdevicecaps = wurfl_enum_create(hdevice, WURFL_ENUM_VIRTUAL_CAPABILITIES);

-while (wurfl_device_capability_enumerator_is_valid(hdevicecaps)) {
+while (wurfl_enum_is_valid(hdevicecaps)) {

-printf("%s = %s\n", wurfl_device_capability_enumerator_get_name(hdevicecaps), wurfl_device_capability_enumerator_get_value(hdevicecaps));
+printf("%s = %s\n", capname, wurfl_device_get_virtual_cap(hdevice, capname, &error));

 }